 2.)
 Brown recluse spiders live outdoors under rocks, logs, woodpiles and debris.
 They can also live in dark corners of your garage, basement, or attic.

 3.)
-According to the NIH, symptoms of a brown recluse bite may include itching, fever, chills, sweating, nausea, and a general feeling of discomfort or sickness.
+Symptoms of a brown recluse bite may include itching, fever, chills, sweating, nausea, and a general feeling of discomfort or sickness.

 4.)
-According to a study at UC Berkeley, approximately 90% of recluse bites heal without issue.
+Approximately 90% of recluse bites heal without issue.
 It’s the 10% that can be quite dramatic!

 5.)
 Bites do not always result in a large, necrotic lesion with surrounding tissue death.
 Most times, the bite goes unnoticed and only results in a small red bump.